hswick/jutsu/README.md

 jutsu translation: technique, way

 Do you want fast data visualization that looks professional without a lot of hassle?

-Then you have come to the right place!
+Tired of having to come up with your own ad hoc solution to visualize data remotely?

-This tool is meant for purposes of all things data viz!
+Then this tool is meant for you!

 The current api is functionally a light wrapper around [plotly.js](https://plot.ly/javascript/).
-So you can follow their conventions for plotting while getting to use EDN instead of JSON.
+This way you can follow their conventions for plotting while getting to use EDN instead of JSON.

-Data visualization, exploration, science, and analysis.

-Note this tools functionality is primarily side effects.

 The power of jutsu is that it works by sending data to a client just like a website.
-While any computation is done on the server.
-This functionally decouples the visualizations from the computations.
-Making the user more capable of dealing with a flexible amount of situtations.

-Future release will support cloud functionality which will be very few api changes.
+This has a couple of advantages.

+The first is that jutsu works remotely by default, same api for cloud and localhost.

+The second is that plotly graphs use javascript for animations and interactivity.
+This is increasingly becoming the norm for professional data visualization.

+Tradeoff:
+Every call in this api is a side effect.
+This is denoted in the naming conventions for the api.

 ## Getting Started